An Optimal Switching Approach for Bird Migration: Numerical Methods

-From these process above, we can also observe how the switching behavior of the bird differ when their perception of the environment differs, which is the difference of switching regions under the guidance of different environmental settings like the running reward, terminal reward, predation risk, etc.
+From these process above, we can also observe how the switching behavior of the bird differ when the environment is different from their perceptions.
+That is, the difference of switching regions and optimal controls can be observed under the guidance of different environmental settings with various running rewards, terminal rewards, predation risks, etc.